BLOG

 Case study: Dunkin'

-So, don’t think you can slack off when it comes to your existing customers.
 One of the keys to better customer retention is relationship building that you can further by creating emotional, trustworthy connections.
+This means balancing the right value exchange between your brand and your customers.

-• Surprise & delight with rewards (free gift or exclusive VIP promotion)
+• Surprise and delight rewards (free gift or exclusive VIP promotion)

 • Improve customer service through real-time, relevant 1:1 communications